csinva/csinva.github.io/_blog/compiled_notes/_build/html/_sources/notes/ai/philosophy.md

 - some definitions of philosophy
   - pursuit of fundamental laws
   - quest of unity

-### plato
+- plato
   - socrates, plato's teacher pursued stricter definitions and was put to death
   - plato writes *the Republic* - fictitional dialogue w/ socrates as the protagonist
     - argues that democracy failes because people are greedy
     - advocates for an absolute meritocracy with 3 classes
       - ruling class should live like communists, decent state salary, disallowed from excess
       - soldiers / auxiliaries
       - general population
     - requires equality of education
     - requires religion to placated the non-ruling majority
     - excess is regulated
     - justice = having and doing what is one's own
       - each shall receive equivalent to what he produces + perform function for which he is best fit
     - juxtapositions
       - jesus: kindness to the weak
       - nietzsche: bravery of the strong
       - plato: effective harmony of the whole
   - only 3 things: truth, beauty, + justice

-### aristotle
+- aristotle
   - starts systematic science, library science, and **logic**
   - advocates for *uinversals* as individuals (e.g. a man, not *man* like Plat argues for)
     - this is more grounded in reality
   - theology: God moves the work like force, but does little else
   - science: infinitesimal distinctions - boundaries between plant/animal categories are blurry
     - form: man, matter: child = possibility of form
   - politics: ideally a monarchy / aristocracy but more realistically would be constitutional gov. (people determine needs, leaders determine how to meet them)
     - restrictions on pop.
     - believes in slavery / female inferiority

-### francis bacon
+- francis bacon
   - lived in 1500s/1600s in England
   - father of the scientific method
     - objective and realistic
     - in contrast to descartes = subjctive/idealistic
       - "I think therefore I am"
   - bacon embraces **epicureanism** - don't want anything
   - scors knowledge that doesn't lead to action
   - **science** = organization of knowledge
   - **philosophy** = organization of science
   - doubt all assumptions

-### spinoza
+- spinoza
   - baroch de espinoza
   - jew who was excommunicated for anti-religious writing
   - no distinction between body and mind
   - no free will - only desires that guide everything
+	  - beginnings of doubting rationalism

-### voltaire
+- voltaire
   - frenchman who was exiled
   - seeks history of ideas, beginning with *The Essay on Morals*
   - *Candide* - short story, denouncing optimism for pragmatism
   - real philosophy begins with *Philosophic dictionary*
   - strongly against superstition
   - wrote simple, accessible pamphlets
   - in his later years, turns to focus on the pursuit of usefulness rather than truth
   - contrasts with younger Roussea, who wanted more action, instinct, social contract

-### kant
+- kant: mind has prior beliefes
   - what makes a math law better than some other thing? kant says a priori beliefs...interestingly those beliefs were from evolution in the first place
   - mind is not blank slate: mind filters in what we perceive *a priori* in contrast to growing popular belief that everything comes from perception
   - understanding can never go beyond the limits of sensibility
     - certain things in science/religion etc. can never be known, just interpreted
     - time and space are not realities but just our interpretations
   - lots of connections to priors in modern AI research
   - morals come from an innate sense
   - somewhat pro-religion but not fully, still still faced persecution in Prussia
   - "Have strongly-held values, and malleable opinions". - Francois Chollet tweet
+- schopenhauer
+  - everything is will: continuing trend from espinoza + kant against rationalism
+  - pessimist: even in Utopia, ennui sets in
+  - objects of science is universal that contains many particulars while object of art is particular than contains a universal -- this requires more genius
+- herbert spencer
+  - evolution as a guiding philosophy of everything
+  - darwin published *Origin of Species* in 1859, when spencer was 40
+    - spencer is thus more lamarckian
+  - greatest contributions were to sociology: carefully curates data for sociology analysis
+  - resulting philosophy is conservative, laissez-fare, anti-regulation
+- friedrich nietzsche
+  - evolution as morality: favors the strong
+  - germans have 2 words for good / bad - one is closer to strong, the other to kind
+  - everything is due to an underlying will for power
+  - evolution towards "the superman"
+- bertrand russel
+  - starts with symbolic reasoning
+  - after WWI, shifts tow grounded philosophy in pacifism, communism

 ## effective altruism